Matthew Heimbach: Ideology

 Heimbach called for the dissolution of the United States of America under the pretense of supporting self-determination for different ethnic and religious communities, going so far as to declare "Death to America."
 He stated that Americans should "stop fighting a culture war.
 Just declare both sides victors, and in your respective region, do what you think is best."

 In 2014, Heimbach was photographed at a SlutWalk protest brandishing an Orthodox cross as a weapon against anti-racist protestors.
-In 2016 Heimbach was formally received into the Antiochian Orthodox Christian Archdiocese of North America.
+In 2016, Heimbach was formally received into the Antiochian Orthodox Christian Archdiocese of North America.
 Following online circulation of the photos, Heimbach was excommunicated from the Church several weeks later.
 Following his excommunication, Heimbach received communion from a sympathetic noncanonical Romanian church.

 Avowed anti-capitalism and anti-imperialism differentiated Heimbach and the Traditionalist Worker Party from many other American far-right groups.
 Heimbach stated that "For us, to be truly anti-capitalist is to be a nationalist.
 Nationalism is a bulwark against capitalist exploitation and globalism."
 Heimbach identified at the time as a Strasserist.

 In April 2020, Heimbach published an open letter saying he was "pulling back" from the white nationalist movement.
-As of July 2021, he planned to relaunch the Traditionalist Worker Party as a National Bolshevik party.
+He has since clarified that his beliefs have not moderated, and has launched a website to fundraise for White nationalist and "National Socialist" prisoners.
+In July 2021, Heimbach announced his intention to reform the Traditionalist Worker Party along National Bolshevik lines.

+As of 2023, he is a member of a group known as the Patriotic Socialist Front.
+Heimbach and the Patriotic Socialist Front appeared during the Rage Against the War Machine rally with a Soviet flag.
+The group is aligned with the patriotic socialist and MAGA communist movements.